|Brentford 2 v 0 Leeds United|

 Sunday, 21st Apr 2019 21:48 by Tim Whelan

-On Saturday we have the excitement of going to Brentford, with kick-off at 5.30pm, as we have been selected for live coverage by Sky once again.
+On Monday we head to Brentford for a vital game, with kick-off at 5.15pm, as we have been selected for live coverage by Sky once again.
 We’re not famous any more!

 The best way to get there by car involves going round to the west of London on the M25 and then coming in on the M4.
 Come off at junction 2 and take the A4, going around the Chiswick Roundabout so that you end up coming back on yourself.
 Continue along the A4 and at the first roundabout take a left onto the B455 (Ealing Road).
 The ground is located about half a mile down this road on your right.